Tony Marston's Blog About software development, PHP and OOP

 When I started programming we used the name transaction to identify a unit of work which performed a task which was useful to the user, something which allowed him/her to carry out their business duties.
 When databases later introduced the concept of a database transaction this was renamed to business transaction or sometimes user transaction.
 Some design methodologies use the name use case or event, but in the RADICORE framework I use the short name task.
 There is a table called TASK, with a primary key of task_id, which has a separate entry for each task which is available in the application.
 There is another table called MENU which is used to split this huge list of tasks into options on menu buttons and a similar table called NAV_BUTTON which shows which options are available on navigation buttons when that task is active.

 After having created a database table it is usual to create one or more tasks to maintain the contents of that table.
-The most common series of tasks, what I refer to as a family of forms, is shown in figure 1:
+The most common series of tasks, what I refer to as a family of forms, is shown in figure 2:

-Figure 1 - A typical Family of Forms
+Figure 2 - A typical Family of Forms

 infrastructure-07 (1K)

 In my early COBOL days this family would be merged into a single large component (also known as a user transaction).
 There are still some programmers today who regard all six of the above transactions to be a single use case, so they build a single controller for that use case.
 The problem with this outdated approach is that each of those six parts has a different screen and different behaviour.
-Each part is called a "mode", so each time it is called you have to identify which mode - either LIST, SEARCH, INSERT, UPDATE, DELETE or ENQUIRE - is actually required so that the controller exhibits the correct behaviour for the current mode.
+Each part is called a "mode", so each time it is called you have to identify which mode - either LIST, SEARCH, INSERT, UPDATE, DELETE or ENQUIRE - is actually required so that the controller shows the correct screen and exhibits the correct behaviour for the selected mode.
 This has several problems:

 In order to avoid these problems I decided to break down the single large multi-mode component into a series of single-mode components, as discussed in Component Design - Large and Complex vs. Small and Simple.
 I therefore have a separate user transaction for each mode - LIST, SEARCH, INSERT, UPDATE, DELETE and ENQUIRE.
 Each of these reference the same table class in the business layer.
 This arrangement has the following advantages: